MurphyMc/depz/README.md

    you can easily set multiple remotes, not all of which will necessarily work immediately (e.g., you may want to clone from your own personal fork if it exists, but fall back to an upstream repository otherwise).
+* `fetch_full` is True by default and causes depz to fetch *all* branches.
+   If you override it to False, depz will only fetch the checkout branch.
 * `group` is a list of group names.
 This lets you group repos.
 When depz is executed, it defaults to the group "default" and ignores any repo which does not list "default" in its groups.
 This can be overridden with the